klembot/chapbook/guide/state/conditional-display.md

 ... and it might be your best chance for survival.
 ```

+Creating temporary variables to hold these values can help avoid repetition.
 An alternate method is to move the additional logic to a separate passage and [embed it](embed-passage).

 ```
 [if hasKey]